 - 3.8.1 Topography: the Main Drive runs through Cow House Meadow; it is still in use and required little survey.
 For the most part it runs along the flattish edge of Cow House Meadow at the top of the ravine to the west. - 3.8.2 Summary history: the Main Drive was planned and built by James Yates between 1902 and 1903 and was routed through part of Cow House Meadow at the base of Cage Hill (Banks 1993).
 Why it was deemed necessary to replace the Green Drive is not known, but the Green Drive was turfed over in the same year as the completion of the new Main Drive.
-The drive remains in its original form, although it was first surfaced with tarmac in 1931. - 3.8.3 Survey context: the aim of the survey was to identify any surviving remains of the Main Drive and analyse its form and development.

-- 3.8.4 Survey results: the landscape has been modified at three significant points along the Drive, in order to avoid steeper inclines.
+A programme of replanting of the main drive with beech and pine trees has been undertaken in small fenced areas within the last five years.
+However, the drive remains in its original form, although it was first surfaced with tarmac in 1931.
+A programme of replanting with beech and pine trees has been undertaken in small fenced areas over the last few years (Section 9.2). - 3.8.3 Survey results: the landscape has been modified at three significant points along the Drive, in order to avoid steeper inclines (Figs 15-17).
 The first of these is between Bollinghurst Bridge and the north end of the Green Drive where the road runs on two separate embankments.
 The first takes the road on a level from Red Lane Lodge, over the brook to a point c20m beyond, whilst the second runs from the top of the next rise to the end of the Green Drive, rising to the south to lessen the gradient of the short hill.
 The second landscaped section is at the north end of Cow House Meadow, where the road winds through a cutting onto the level of the meadow, also formed to reduce the gradient.
-The third area of landscaping is at the southern end of the drive, where it cuts across the corner of Cage Hill, immediately to the west of the end of Hawthorn Drive. - 3.8.5 The Main Drive has no avenue of trees as such, but there are clumps on either side, mainly Corsican Pine. - 3.8.6 Conclusions: the Main Drive is a twentieth century feature within the park and apart from being resurfaced, principally in 1931, it has undergone very little change.
+The third area of landscaping is at the southern end of the drive, where it cuts across the corner of Cage Hill, immediately to the west of the end of Hawthorn Drive.
+The Main Drive has no avenue of trees as such, but there are clumps on either side, mainly Corsican Pine.

+3.8.4 Conclusions: the Main Drive is a twentieth century feature within the park and apart from being resurfaced, principally in 1931, it has undergone very little change.